-Receiving water: means-lakes, rivers, ponds, streams, wetlands, brackish or salt waters, portions of Puget Sound, and any other naturally occurring surface waters or watercourses, and groundwater located within the unincorporated county, including those for which the physical beds and boundaries have been altered by human actions.
+Receiving waterbody or Receiving receiving waters: Naturally and/or reconstructed naturally occurring surface water bodies, such as creeks, streams, rivers, lakes, wetlands, estuaries, and marine waters, or groundwater, to which a MS4 discharges. means lakes, rivers, ponds, streams, wetlands, brackish or salt waters, portions of Puget Sound, and any other naturally occurring surface waters or watercourses, and groundwater located within the unincorporated county, including those for which the physical beds and boundaries have been altered by human actions.
 Puget Sound, tidally influenced areas of rivers and streams discharging into Puget Sound where streambank or shoreline erosion will not occur or those rivers, streams, lakes, marine waters, estuaries, wetlands or other bodies of water having been identified as a regional stormwater facility, Water Resource Inventory Area or receiving basin as approved to accept stormwater from a control facility.